Video report by ITV News Correspondent Juliet Bremner

 As a way to mitigate the time lost to lockdown, the PM is introducing a scheme which will see the most disadvantaged children in England given access to funds to pay for personal tutors.

-Mr Johnson been vocal about his desire to have all children back in school as soon as possible and was after initially aiming for all primary school children to return for a month before the summer holiday.
+Mr Johnson been vocal about his desire to have all children back in school as soon as possible and was forced to make a U-turn earlier in the crisis after initially aiming for all primary school children to return for a month before the summer holiday.

 Mr Johnson said last week that school pupils would undergo a “massive catch-up operation over the summer and beyond” to get up to speed on work they have missed, with thousands of youngsters having been out of class since March.